 A common concern that many have during the will-drafting process is the possibility of beneficiaries (family, friends, etc.) challenging said will to inherit certain or more possessions.
 These can include property deeds, jewelry, and vehicles, among other things.
+This is where our probate lawyers in McAllen can help.

 It’s important to know that a probate court decides if beneficiaries can contest a will.
 The probate process can be quite hard to understand, and many questions inevitably come up.
 Here are three that typically do.